 Pieter Taselaar, Lucerne Capital Management Hedge Fund Manager, discusses his European plays and what investors should be looking at ahead of the Brexit referendum.

 The "FMHR" traders reveal their final thoughts on the markets ahead of the Brexit vote.

 "FMHR" traders Josh Brown and Stephanie Link go under the radar to look at JM Smucker and Citigroup and Jon Najarian looks at unusual activity in Verifone.

-The FMHR traders take their positions on four stocks making news today, including the play on Bank of America and Netflix.
+The FMHR traders take their positions on six stocks making news today, including Adobe and FedEx.

 The "FMHR" traders discuss Nomura's downgrade of McDonald's.